 - Ensure that your charges are being notated properly on your customer’s credit card statements.
 A descriptive title, along with your customer service phone number, is a great way to cut down on forgetful customers charging back transactions that they don’t recognize on their statement.

 - Use tracking numbers when shipping orders, and provide customers with this number.
-Proof of delivery be important when fighting an unjustified chargeback.
+Proof of delivery is important when fighting an unjustified chargeback.

 - Ban the billing address of customers that submit unreasonable or fraudulent chargebacks.
 This should be handled on a case-by-case basis; remember, customers make innocent mistakes.
 But high-risk customers need to be blocked from submitting orders on your site.

 Have you been the victim of an attack?
-How did you repair and prevent future attacks?
+How do you handle your website security woes?

 I look forward to learning about your personal experiences in the comment section below.